 We covered the basics of how electric vehicles work in our previous post.
-While that post explains the generic components of an EV and their uses, the fact is there are several different types of EVs in the market.
-Even though the underlying principle of a battery powering an electric motor is the same, all these different types of EVs operate a tad bit differently.
+That post explains the generic components of an EV and their uses.
+However, the fact is there are several different types of EVs in the market.
+Even though the underlying principle of a battery-powered electric motor is the same, all these EVs operate a bit differently.

 In this post, we are going to elaborate on these types of EVs.
-Other than their names and working principles, we shall also cover how they differentiate from their counterparts on the basis of operation, range, and the way they are charged or refueled.
+Other than their names and working principles, we shall also cover how they differentiate from their counterparts.
+These distinctions will be on the basis of operation, range, and the way they are charged or refuelled.
 Some examples also accompany all the distinct types listed.

-So without any delay, here is what you need to know about all the different types of EVs in the market.
+So without any delay, here is what you need to know about all the different types of EVs in India.

-The most common type of electric vehicle, BEVs are powered entirely by an electric battery, and hence there is no combustion engine involved.
-They are basically the complete opposite of a petrol or a diesel car and define an “electric vehicle” in its truest sense.
+The most common type of electric vehicle, BEVs are powered entirely by an electric battery.
+Hence, there is no combustion engine involved.
+They are basically the complete opposite of a petrol/ diesel car and define an “electric vehicle” in its truest sense.

 The battery is the heart of a BEV, as BEVs rely solely on electricity stored in their batteries for power.
-This battery further powers an electric motor, which drives the wheels, and other components like the air conditioning, power steering, and lights.
+This battery further powers an electric motor, which drives the wheels, and other components.
+These components include the air conditioning, power steering, and lights.

-As can be understood, BEVs can only be charged through a plug-in charger and cannot be refueled in a traditional way.
-The most premium of these vehicle types promise a range close to 600 km on a single charge.
-As charging them takes time, OEMs are working constantly to bring BEVs with higher range and faster charging capabilities to eliminate any range anxiety in buyers.
+BEVs only charge through a plug-in charger.
+These cannot refuel in a traditional way like petrol or diesel.
+The most premium of these vehicle types promises a range close to 600 km on a single charge.
+As charging them takes time, OEMs are working constantly to bring BEVs with higher ranges and faster charging capabilities.
+This shall help eliminate any range anxiety in buyers.

 There are certain distinctions within the BEV group, mostly based on the type of battery used.
-These can be fixed or removable batteries or different types of battery configurations like Lithium-ion or Nickel-metal hydride.
+These can be ‘fixed’ and ‘removable’ batteries, or different types of battery configurations like Lithium-ion or Nickel-metal hydride.
 The general working of all these types remains the same though.

 Examples – All electric scooters and bikes we see in India fall in the category of Battery Electric Vehicles.
 Additionally, electric cars like the Tata Nexon EV, Hyundai Kona, MG ZS EV, and Kia EV6 are also BEVs.

-Another type of electric vehicle is a Hybrid Electric Vehicle or an HEV.
+Another among the types of EVs is a Hybrid Electric Vehicle or an HEV.
 This type of EV uses both a traditional internal combustion engine and an electric motor to power the vehicle.
 The two power sources work together to optimize fuel efficiency and reduce emissions.

-HEVs have a smaller battery than BEVs, and the battery is used primarily to power the electric motor.
-The gasoline engine usually kicks in additional power when needed, such as when the battery is low or when the vehicle is traveling at high speeds.
+HEVs have a smaller battery than BEVs, which powers the electric motor.
+The gasoline engine usually kicks in additional power when needed, such as when the battery is low or when the vehicle is travelling at high speeds.

 This is also wherein they differ from the next EV type – Plug-In Hybrids.